jhpyle/docassemble/_docs/functions.md

 u'fish'
 {% endhighlight %}

-In your own Python code you may wish to use `word()` to help make your code multi-lingual.
+In your own [Python] code you may wish to use `word()` to help make your code multi-lingual.

+It is not a good idea to call `docassemble.base.util.update_word_collection()` in interviews.
+You can use it in [Python] modules, but keep in mind that the changes you make will have global effect within the [WSGI] process.
+If other interviews on the server define the same word translations for the same language using `docassemble.base.util.update_word_collection()`, the module that happened to load last will win, and the results could be unpredictable.

+The best practice is to load translations at the server level by using the `words` [configuration] directive to load translations from one or more [YAML] files.
+This causes **docassemble** to call `docassemble.base.util.update_word_collection()` at the time the server is initialized.

 ## Language-specific functions